ucd-softmatterlab/NPCoronaPredict/NPCoronaPredict-GUI/readme.txt

 ----------------------
 Introduction
 ----------------------
-NPCoronaPredict-GUI is a simple graphical interface for running UnitedAtom for a single protein - NP pair and visualising the results.
+NPCoronaPredict-GUI is a simple graphical interface for running UnitedAtom for a single protein - NP pair and visualising the results, or running a set of proteins and computing the corona in a very hands-off way.
 Its functionality is very limited by design compared to the full command-line program to make it easy to use for beginners while still allowing corona predicts.